GeomScale/geomscale.github.io/_posts/2021-06-30-Sampling-integration-volume-in-R.md

 Thus, it appears naturally in many important [applications](https://ieeexplore.ieee.org/document/6884588).

-In our example we first generate a random 100-dimensional covariance matrix and apply all the necessary linear transformations to construct a full dimensional polytope.
+In our example we first generate a random 100-dimensional positive definite matrix.
+Then, we sample from the multivariate Gaussian distribution with that covariance matrix and mode on the center of the canonical simplex.
+To achieve this goal we first apply all the necessary linear transformations to both the probability density function and the canonical simplex.
+Last,  we sample from the standard Gaussian distribution restricted to the computed full dimensional simplex and we apply the inverse transformations to obtain a sample in the initial space.

 ```R
 d = 100